mitchdavenport88/hop_shop/TESTING.md

     * Checked that for registered users a heart icon appears in the top right of each card, on top of the image.
 This indicates that it can be added to / removed from the wishlist.
         * As a heart outline indicates the item is not on the list I tested that clicking it adds the item to the wishlist and then the icon appeared solid.
         * As a solid heart indicates the item is already on the list I tested that clicking it removes the item from the wishlist and the icon is now an outline.
-        * Seen that the hover class works.
+        * Test the hover class works.
         * Checked that the toast message appears confirming whether it’s been added or removed from the list.

 **Product detail page:**
 1. Checked that the correct product has been loaded.
 2. Check that the products name and size is shown at the top of the page as the page’s title.
 3. Checked that all relevant information has been loaded and is displayed as expected.
-4. Check the card according to the *individual product card test shown in the products test above as the results and functions are similar.
+4. Check the card according to the ***individual product card test** shown in the products test above as the results and functions are similar.
     * Checked that the product description is displayed as well as all the other information specified in the test.
 5. Checked that on screen widths of below 576px the card adapts with the products information now being displayed underneath the products image but still in a card format.
 6. Seen that the appropriate buttons based on the user’s registration status appear below underneath the product information:
     * The Continue Shopping button appears for all users underneath the products card and this takes me back to the Bottle Shop.
-    * See that the edit and delete buttons appear for admin only.
+    * Check that the edit and delete buttons appear for admin only.
         * Checked the edit product button opens the edit product form.
         * Checked the delete product button triggers the deletion modal.
     * Checked that all hover classes work.